fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 ### Complexity

-* When an application grows bigger it help to have a common structure to reason about. otherwise everything becomes a tangled mess.
+* When an application grows bigger it help to have a common structure to reason about.
+Otherwise everything becomes a tangled mess.

 ### When React?